-The purchase conditions provide for the inclusion of any capital sum saved in column 3a for the purpose of calculation of the maximum possible purchase.
+The purchase conditions provide for the inclusion of any capital sum saved in column 3a for the purpose of calculation of the maximum permitted purchase.
 A calculation must be made in every case to determine whether the savings capital in column 3a exceeds the maximum permitted value assigned to the particular year of birth of the insured person (see table below).
 The excess sum will be deducted from the possible purchase (see also Art.
 60a BVV 2).
-The maximum permitted 3a savings capital amounts: